‘Tor son of Ares,’ ‘ Tor son of Aries,’ ‘Tor son of Ariet’

 and all were shaped much like the poor man.
 But Tor was not like none of them all in shape nor in countenance, for he was much more than any of them.
 Now, said King Arthur unto the cowherd, where is the sword he shall be made knight withal?
 It is here, said Tor.
 Take it out of the sheath, said the king, and require me to make you a knight.

 Tor’s original request had also included a place at the Round Table: no bashful lad, Tor.
 This distinction did not come, however, until after he had proved himself at least twice.
-The first time was in the quest of the white brachet (see under Nimue).
+The first time was involved the recovery of a white brachet stolen from Arthur’s hall (see under Nimue).

 Beginning his maiden adventure, Tor jousted down Sir Felot of Langduk and Sir Petipase of Winchelsea, who had insisted on fighting him, and sent them to court.
 (Sir Petipase, at least, became one of Arthur’s knights and was killed trying to help Mordred and Agravaine corner Lancelot with the Queen.)
 The dwarf who had served Felot and Petipase requested becoming Tor’s dwarf instead, and brought him to a pavilion where he found the white brachet with an unnamed lady.
 Tor reappropriated the brachet, and was overtaken next day by Abelleus.
 As they fought for the brachet, a lady of the neighborhood rode up to tell Tor that Abellus was a villain who had killed her brother before her eyes,